Anomalous Criticality of Absorbing State Transition toward Jamming: Results

-\subparagraph{Absorbing to active-glass transition} We first focus on the Regime I where the step size $\varepsilon$ is larger than the particle size.
-In this regime, the motion of active particles is not constrained by neighbouring particles.
-Thus, the mean-square-displacement (MSD) of active particles shows diffusion scaling as shown in Fig.~\ref{fig2.exponent}(g).
+\subparagraph{Absorbing to active-glass transition} In Regime I, the step size $\varepsilon$ is larger than the particle size.
+Thus, the motion of active particles is not constrained by neighbouring particles and the mean-square-displacement (MSD) of active particles shows diffusion scaling as shown in Fig.~\ref{fig4.msd_D}(a).
 Here, the solid and open symbols represent systems above and below the critical point, respectively.
-The diffusion scaling in sub-critical systems indicates that the absorbing transition is essentially a non-local searching process for a non-overlapping configuration, consistent with Manna (CDP) universality~\cite{Manna_1991,wiese2024hyperuniformity}.
+The diffusion scaling in sub-critical systems indicates that the absorbing transition is essentially a non-local searching process for a non-overlapping configuration, a characteristic of the Manna universality class~\cite{Manna_1991,wiese2024hyperuniformity}.

 As $\varepsilon$ decreases, $\varphi_c$ increases.
 Due to the repulsive displacement in the BRO model, the particles are caged by their neighbours.
-This effect is shown in Fig.~\ref{fig2.exponent}(h) for systems with $\varepsilon=0.5 \sigma$, where one can find an early-time plateau or sub-diffusion regime in MSD for systems near the critical point, a characteristic of the glass-forming liquids~\cite{debenedetti2001supercooled,berthier2011theoretical,2025Structural,tanaka2010critical}.
-In Fig.~\ref{fig2.exponent}(i), we plot the measured diffusion coefficient $D$ of active particles and $f_a^{\infty}$ as a function of $\varphi$ under different $\varepsilon$.
-We can clearly distinguish active states with $D$ as low as $10^{-6} \sigma^2/\tau_0$ for $\varepsilon \lesssim \sigma$.
-The decoupling between $f_a^{\infty}$ and $D$ suggests that in this regime (Regime II), the absorbing phase transition is essentially an absorbing to active-glass transition, where particles can only find a non-overlapping absorbing configuration through local arrangements instead of non-local searching.
+This effect is shown in Fig.~\ref{fig4.msd_D}(c) for systems with $\varepsilon=0.5 \sigma$, where one can find an early-time plateau or sub-diffusion regime in MSD for systems above the critical point, a characteristic of the glass-forming liquids~\cite{debenedetti2001supercooled,berthier2011theoretical,2025Structural,tanaka2010critical}.
+In Fig.~\ref{fig4.msd_D}(b), we plot the measured diffusion coefficient $D$ of active particles and $f_a^{\infty}$ as a function of $\varphi$ under different $\varepsilon$.
+We can clearly distinguish active states with $D$ as low as $10^{-6} \sigma^2/\tau_0$ for $\varepsilon < \sigma$.
+The decoupling between $f_a^{\infty}$ and $D$ suggests that in Regime II, the absorbing phase transition is essentially an absorbing to active-glass transition, where particles can only find a non-overlapping absorbing configuration through local arrangements instead of non-local searching.
+Interestingly, when $\varphi$ further increases, the system with $\varepsilon < 1.0 \sigma$ becomes diffusive again, which corresponds to the yielding transition of granular systems under oscillatory shearing~\cite{regev2015reversibility,reichhardt2023reversible,hima2014experimental,kawasaki2016macroscopic,nagasawa2019classification}.
+In Fig.~\ref{fig4.msd_D}(d), we summarize the dynamic behaviors of the system in a phase diagram, where the active-glass phase can be clearly identified in the cyan regime.
+The non-conserved BRO model also has a similar phase diagram (see Fig.~S11).